facebookarchive/php-graph-sdk/docs/reference/Facebook.md

 )
 ```

-Sends a POST request to Graph and returns a `Facebook\FacebookResponse`.
+Sends a POST request to Graph and returns a `Facebook\Response`.

 The arguments are the same as `get()` above with the exception of `$params`.